pingcap/talent-plan/rust/README.md

   - [building a multithreaded web server].

 To reiterate &mdash; read [The Rust Book] _before_ taking this course.
-It is not necessary to have more than novice knowledge or experience with Rust, but this course does not teach Rust basics.
+It is not necessary to have more than novice-level knowledge or experience with Rust, but this course does not teach Rust basics.

 If you can check all the above boxes then you are ready for this course.
-If not, we have some [suggestions][pre] of where to look to learn the prerequisites.
+If not, we have some [suggestions][pre] for how to learn the prerequisites.

 Get started now - **[view the lesson plan][plan]**.